 Katherine Reinhart is a historian of art and science in early modernity.
 She was a postdoctoral research associate at the University of Cambridge on the project Making Visible: The visual and graphic practices of the early Royal Society.
 Her research focuses on the creation and use of images in the formation of knowledge, in the context of artistic practices, collecting, and art theory.
 She is the co-editor of the forthcoming issue of Word & Image on copying and knowledge making in early modern Europe.
 Since September 2019, she has been NEH Postdoctoral Fellow at the Consortium for History of Science, Technology, and Medicine in Philadelphia.

 Making Visible Project website: www.mv.crassh.cam.ac.uk

 Images for the King: Art, Science, and Power in Louis XIV’s France

 During her residency at Camargo, Katherine made substantial progress toward completing her first book Images for the King: Art, Science, and Power in Louis XIV’s France.
 This project explores the epistemic and political functions of images in the early Académie royale des sciences.
 It reveals how various types of visual material – from anatomical drawings to allegorical reliefs on coins – were an indispensable part of the Academy’s projects, as well as providing tangible evidence of the scientific ambitions of the French state.
-This study cuts across disciplinary boundaries to explore graphic skill, visual and scientific practice, patronage structures, knowledge production, and the political uses of images.
+This study cuts across conventional disciplinary boundaries in the histories of art and science to explore graphic skill, visual and scientific practice, patronage structures, knowledge production, and the political uses of images.